UniversitaDellaCalabria/uniAuth/README.md

 This Release implements a SAML2 IDP.

-An OIDC Provider on top of [IdentityPython](https://idpy.org) will be also available in the next releases.
+An OIDC Provider on top of [IdentityPython](https://idpy.org) will be also available in next releases.

 ## SAML2 Features

 uniAuth, as a SAML2 IDP, is based on [pysaml2](https://github.com/IdentityPython/pysaml2).
 Features:

 - HTTP-REDIRECT and POST bindings (signed authn request must be in HTTP-POST binding);
 - ForceAuthn;
 - SLO, SAML Single Logout;
 - Signed and Encrypted assertions;